 abbreviated (uh BREE vi ay” tid) (adjective) (not comparable)

 1. Pertaining to that which has been cut short in duration or length: Peter made the most abbreviated speech that anyone could recall after he lost the election.

 2. Regarding the reduction of a word or a name to a shorter form: The abbreviated form for the "United States of America" is "U.S.A."; the more abbreviated form is the "U.S."; for "Doctor", it's "Dr.", and an abbreviated example of "business" is the informal term of "biz".

 abbreviation (uh bree” vi AY shuhn) (s) (noun)

 1. The result of reducing something, such as a form or a short summary: The Executive Summary of the report was a good abbreviation

 2. A shortened form of a spoken word, or written symbol; a part of a word or symbol standing for the whole: There are many abbreviations

 is Mr. for Mister.

-A very familiar abbreviation is etc.; the abbreviation for et cetera; meaning, "and the rest", "and others", "and so forth" which is used at the end of a list to indicate that "other items of the same class or type should be considered or included".
+A very familiar abbreviation is "etc." which is the abbreviation for "et cetera" meaning "and the rest", "and others", "and so forth" which is used at the end of a list to indicate that other items of the same class or type should be considered or included.

 abbreviator (uh BREE vi ay” tuhr) (s) (noun)